ConnectedLib/connectedlib10/modules/programming/section-3-2.md

 -----
-<a name="1" href="#1A">1</a> YALSA.
-Teen Programming Guidelines.
-Chicago, IL: YALSA, 2015. http://www.ala.org/yalsa/teen-programming-guidelines.
+<a name="1" href="#1A">1</a> [YALSA Teen Programming Guidelines](http://www.ala.org/yalsa/teen-programming-guidelines).
+YALSA, 2015.

-<a name="2" href="#2A">2</a> Karen Jensen, 2011.
-[A Teen programming primer](http://www.teenlibrariantoolbox.com/2011/07/a-teen-programming-primer/)
+<a name="2" href="#2A">2</a> [A Teen programming primer](http://www.teenlibrariantoolbox.com/2011/07/a-teen-programming-primer/).
+Karen Jensen, 2011.

-<a name="3" href="#3A">3</a> Linda W. Braun, Maureen L. Hartman, Sandra Hughes-Hassell, Kafi Kumasi, and Beth Yoke, 2014.
-[The Future of Library Services for and with Teens: A Call to Action](http://www.ala.org/yaforum/future-library-services-and-teens-project-report).
-YALSA.
+<a name="3" href="#3A">3</a> [The Future of Library Services for and with Teens: A Call to Action](http://www.ala.org/yaforum/future-library-services-and-teens-project-report).
+Linda W. Braun, Maureen L. Hartman, Sandra Hughes-Hassell, Kafi Kumasi, and Beth Yoke, 2014.

-<a name="4" href="#4A">4</a> Jamie Campbell Naidoo and Luis Francisco Vargas.
-“Libraries Bridging the Borderlands: Reaching Latino Tweens and Teens with Targeted Programming and Collections.” _Young Adult Library Services_, Summer (2011): 13–20.
+<a name="4" href="#4A">4</a> Libraries Bridging the Borderlands: Reaching Latino Tweens and Teens with Targeted Programming and Collections.
+Jamie Campbell Naidoo and Luis Francisco Vargas, _Young Adult Library Services_, Summer (2011): 13–20.